hrhrng/readio/README.md

 ## See it in action

-Read aloud with a local MOSS model while the spoken sentence and current word stay highlighted:
+Read aloud with a local tts model while the spoken sentence and current word stay highlighted:

 ![Read-aloud with synchronized text highlighting powered by the local MOSS model](docs/assets/readio/read-aloud-moss.gif)